What Is The Interest Rate On Debt Consolidation Loans?

 Scenario 1: Secured Loan for Debt Consolidation

 John has £30,000 in high-interest credit card debt.
-He decides to take out a secured debt consolidation loan using his home as collateral.
+He takes out a secured debt consolidation loan using his home as collateral.
 The loan amount is £30,000, with an interest rate of 4% over 10 years.
 John’s monthly repayments are £304, and he pays a total of £6,480 in interest over the loan term.

 Scenario 2: Unsecured Loan for Debt Consolidation